pburkholder/eponymous-principles/presentation.md

 ![inline](media/CloudFate.png)

-^ 2 Weeks provisioning!
+^ A few years ago: 2 Weeks provisioning!
 Over budget

-^ Collapsed under its own weight
+^More recently: Collapsed under its own weight

-^ on to our tour of other laws.
+^on to our tour of other laws.
 Likely familiar with:

 ---